Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Asymptotic predictions of the analysis

+First, for $\varepsilon<0$ the analysis predicts the existence of infinite two-pulse orbits.
+We can estimate the 'time of flight' between the two humps for small $\eps$ by considering the left-hand side of (\ref{eq:tan_formula}).
+Specifically, the time spent inside the box $B$ is

-where $\tau$ is the time spent inside the box (see Figure \ref{fig:homofig}).
-In the case of the bi-modal orbits, this time is approximately the time between both maxima (see the mid panel in the top of Figure \ref{fig:epsnu} in red) and consequently, for $\nu$ small, (\ref{eq:pred1}) predict that the distance between maxima in the bi-modal orbits will increases as $\varepsilon$ tends to zero. (see the panel \textbf{II} in Figure \ref{fig:epsnu}).
+where the positive integer $n$ counts the number half-oscillations in $\theta_-$ close to $W^{s}$ before the symmetry point of the 2-pulse orbit.
+In the limit of $\eps \to 0$, this time $\tau$ is an approximation (up to an $\eps$-independent constant) of the time-interval between the two approximate copies of the primary orbit that are concatenated to form the two-pulse orbit. (see the mid panel in the top of Figure \ref{fig:epsnu} in red).
+Consequently, for small $\nu$ and $\eps$, (\ref{eq:pred1}) predicts that the distance between maxima in the graphs of two-pulse orbits will increase like the reciprocal of as $\sqrt{|\varepsilon|}$ as $\eps$ tends to zero (see the panel II in Figure \ref{fig:epsnu}).